-The nine "human" responses are favorable although the fact that f) Qualitative analysis g) Summary

-H < A is evidence of a degree of restraint in establishing interpersonal relationships.
+The nine "human" responses are favorable although the fact that H < A is evidence of a degree of restraint in establishing interpersonal relationships.
 The P% of 26 and the reality index of 5, however, indicate that he actively goes out to the world and is ready to establish relationships with it.